stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## Presentation

-This experimental Wistiti project wants to explore a way for building effective, lightweight, performant and accessible websites with WordPress.
+Wistiti is an experimental WordPress framework project that wants to explore a way for building effective, lightweight, performant and accessible websites with WordPress.

 It also proposes to regain the pleasure of creating a responsible website by refocusing on the essential and simplifying the technologies used :